swaldman/rss-all-the-things/00-Introduction.md

 the early days of the internet.

 There were, and are, pragmatic barriers to realizing this vision.
-If the humans will post in disparate places, how are they notified those new communications even exist?
+If the humans will post in disparate places, how will they be notified those new communications even exist?
 When humans respond by posting in “their own” corner of the internet, how do the authors of the original post learn of and track the evolving discussion?